Lysander/snippets/Mono/SoapXmlMessages/README.md

     // now you can process the properties in the result object
 ```

 Ok, looks simple and straight forwarded.

 But how can we get the request message?
 Isn't there something like a `client.RequestMessage`-property?
 Or perhaps
 a super intelligent `ToString`-Method?

 Sorry, that would be to easy for the world of SOAP!

-As the whole internal process, that is a happily *black box* for the user, is
+As the whole internal process - that is happily a *black box* for the user - is
 surely complex and the developers wanted to keep it as generic as possible, they
 have provided some hooks within the object model, as one might know by
 the [template method pattern](http://en.wikipedia.org/wiki/Template_method_pattern).